bevyengine/rfcs/rfcs/52-unstable_features.md

 - If approved, submit a PR with the new feature and the feature gate
 - This PR can be merged by someone with the merge rights on the related part of Bevy as soon as it's `S-Ready-For-Final-Review`, without an approval by the main Bevy maintainers.
 - Subsequent PRs on the feature must be linked to the tracking issue and follow the same process.
 - Once the feature is finished, enter the stabilization period.
 Open a PR that will remove the feature gate.
-This PR need to be approved by the main Bevy maintainers.
+This PR needs to be approved by the main Bevy maintainers.

 The feature gate should follow the following convention for its name: `unstable-<#tracking-issue-number>-feature-name`.